 Lowman Law Firm is happy to represent insurance claims.
-Many of our clients are often overwhelmed by the many different automobile insurance coverage available and what they mean.
+Many of our clients are often overwhelmed by the many different automobile insurance coverage options available and what they mean.

 With proper documentation and verification from your employer, PIP may also pay a percentage of your lost wages.
-Often called “no fault” coverage, PIP is paid by your insurance company regardless of who caused the crash.
+Often called “no-fault” coverage, PIP is paid by your insurance company regardless of who caused the crash.
 PIP is the only insurance coverage required by Florida Law.

-Medical Payments Coverage (MPC) pays for medical charges incurred as a result of an accident.
+Pays for medical charges incurred as a result of an accident.
 It generally pays 100% of the bill, but it has a lower limit than PIP.
 MPC is purchased through your auto insurance carrier and does not cover any lost wages.

 It is this claim that an attorney is often retained by the injured person for representation against the insurance company.
 BI does not eliminate the possibility of a lawsuit against you, but higher BI limits can avoid having to pay money for injuries or damages you caused.

 UM is very important because Florida law does not require drivers to buy BI coverage.
-If the person who causes the accident does not have BI and you do not have UM, it will be very difficult, or impossible, to recover any finances relating to your injury.
+If the person who caused the accident does not have BI and you do not have UM, it will be very difficult, or impossible, to recover any finances relating to your injury.